 The shorts are made of a regular, slightly thinner polyester, and are designed to cover the ankle bones.

 Mitchelton-SCOTT was established in 2013.
-The team took over from Swiss Wild Team who were struggling financially.
-Swiss Wild had themselves previously taken over from the now defunct Cervélo TestTeam.
+The team took over from the Swiss Wild Team who were struggling financially.
+Swiss Wild had themselves previously taken over from the now-defunct Cervélo TestTeam.
 The team is based in the outskirts of Birmingham, England.
-Mitchelton are also one of two long-serving World Tour teams to be based in Britain, the other one being Team Sky.
-The team is 100% owned by Orica, unlike Team Sky who are currently 74% owned by British Sky Broadcasting.
+Mitchelton is also one of two long-serving World Tour teams to be based in Britain, the other one being Team Sky.
+The team is 100% owned by Orica, unlike Team Sky who is currently 74% owned by British Sky Broadcasting.

-Since joining the World Tour in 2014 the team has seen a number of changes.
-The team has changed title sponsor 3 times, in 2013 with Orica, in 2015 to Dimension Data and most recently to Mitchelton in 2017.
+Since joining the World Tour in 2014 the team has seen several changes.
+It has changed title sponsor 3 times, in 2013 with Orica, in 2015 to Dimension Data, and most recently to Mitchelton in 2017.
 The team has also changed team principal twice, from John Lelangue to Shayne Bannan then to Adam Hansen.

-In terms of sponsors, the most notable sponsor change was changing from their original sponsor to Orica.
-It was announced in June of 2013 that Orica would sponsor the team.
-In 2015 the team changed title sponsor from Orica to Dimension Data.
-However, with the teams recent signing of Michael Matthews, the title sponsorship has since shifted back to Orica.
+In terms of sponsors, the most notable sponsor change was changing from their original sponsor to Orica in 2013.
+In 2015 the team changed title sponsor to Dimension Data.
+However, with the team's recent signing of Michael Matthews, the title sponsorship has since shifted back to Orica.

-Movistar Team have relied heavily on two main kit suppliers in recent years.
+Movistar Team has relied heavily on two main kit suppliers in recent years.
 They have worn Santini for their road uniforms and the Spanish company, Desportivo, for their kit designs.
-It’s a shame that the team doesn’t have a lot of history as Desportivo’s don’t really do retro designs.
+It’s a shame that the team doesn’t have a lot of history as Desportivo’s don’t do retro designs.

-Throughout the winter, we will try to predict what the teams will be wearing at the different races based on photos in the team presentation, at training camps and at the various team presentation events.
-Our hope is that we will be able to post each team announcement on the same day that they release their new kit designs in late December.
+Throughout the winter, we will try to predict what the teams will be wearing at the different races based on photos in the team presentation, at training camps, and the various team presentation events.
+We hope that we will be able to post each team announcement on the same day that they release their new kit designs in late December.

 We’re also hoping to be attending the Tour of Valencia again like last year as it’s a great race to see all the pro teams in action in one location.
 We have most of the teams confirmed for their presentations and we’ll be sure to get a good shot of each team’s kit.

-This team is a combination of the Union Jumbo and the Visma cycling teams.
+This team is a Dutch road bicycling team established in 2018.
+It is a combination of the Union Jumbo and the Visma cycling teams.